 Legal basis: Art.
 56.1.2 of the Act on Public Offering – current and periodic information

 The Company disputes the legitimacy of the filed Petition in its entirety.
-The Company believes that the Petition was filed by the Petitioner in bad faith, in the meaning of Art.
-34 of the Act - Bankruptcy and Reorganisation Law, because there were and there are no factual or legal grounds to file such Petition, in particular there were and there are no prerequisites arising from Art.
-11 of the above-mentioned Act, which would indicate the Company's insolvency or at least the risk thereof.
+The Company believes that the Petition was filed in bad faith by the Petitioner as defined in Art.
+34 of the Act of Bankruptcy and Reorganization Law dated 28 February 2003 (Journal of Laws, No. 60, item 535, as amended), because there was and there is no factual or legal grounds to file the Petition, in particular, there was and there is no evidence arising from Art.
+11 of the above Act which would say about the Company's insolvency or at least about such a risk.

-The Petitioner's actions to enforce the payment will, both now and in the future, encounter a decisive response from the Company, which will undertake all possible legal measures in this matter.
+The Petitioner's actions to enforce the payment result in a strong Company's reaction, both now and in the future, which shall take all possible legal actions in this matter.

-Legal basis: Para.
-5.1.24 of the Regulation of the Minister of Finance (Dz.
-U. /Journal of Laws/, No. 33, Item 259) dated 19 February 2009 on current and periodic information published by issuers of securities and conditions for recognizing as equivalent the information required by the laws of a non-member state.
+Legal basis: 5.1.24 of the Regulation of the Minister of Finance (Journal of Laws, No. 33, Item 259) dated 19 February 2009 on current and periodic information published by issuers of securities and conditions for recognizing as equivalent the information required by the laws of a non-member state.